fundcrunch-tech/api-documentation/README.md

 # Fundcrunch API

-It provides wss and REST API to access exchanges public and private data streams along with execution commands in uniform messaging format.
+It provides real-time market data (quotes, bars, ticks) and indicators streams and execution envoromrnt for range of exchanges in uniform messaging format.

 Supported exchanges